isaiah1112/sshreader/docs/source/pydsh.rst

 .. warning::

-    With :code:`pydsh v1.3` I have moved away from the argparse module in favor of the `Click`_ module.
+    With :code:`pydsh v1.3` I have moved away from the :code:`argparse` module in favor of the `Click`_ module.
 Some of the cli flags have changed.

 Debugging
 ---------